ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/scripts/README.md

 3. fit the trajectory to the JmjC core
 4. calculate pocket Cα RMSD
 5. calculate pocket radius of gyration
-6. calculate SASA in the JmjC-domain context
-7. calculate SASA for the isolated pocket-residue subset

 ## Replica note